Vyral/adam-rodriguez/_posts/2019-08-27-what-you-should-know-about-the-recent-drop-in-rates.md

 &nbsp;

 We have some exciting news to share with you today.
-Recently, the interest rates took a second dip this year.
+Recently, the interest rates took a second dip.
 Last year, they were around 5%, but have dropped to under 4% since.

 What does this mean for you as a buyer?
 More power\! **If interest rates drop 1%, it increases your affordability by 10%**.
 If you were approved for $300,000 last year, you can afford up to $330,000 now while maintaining the same monthly payment.